-The family name of the paternal side of my family has always been given as "Abraham", with the origin of the family being unquestionably Sepaharad - Jews who had been expelled from Spain in 1492 and had come to the Ottoman Empire.
-The family came from Rustchuk (Ruse), a city in Bulgaria with a large Sepharad community.
+The family name of the paternal side of my family was always given as "Abraham", with the origin of the family being unquestionably Sepaharad - Jews who had been expelled from Spain in 1492 and had come to the Ottoman Empire.
+The family came from Ruschuk (Ruse), a city in Bulgaria with a large Sepharad community.

-Indeed, the brother of my grandfather, about whom more details are known than about my own grandfather, is documented for having spoken Ladino (Judaeo-Spanish).
-From this, I can safely assume that my grandfather too spoke Ladino, and thus confirm the connection to Spain dating back to the 15th Century.
+Indeed, Haim Abraham, the brother of my grandfather about whom more details are known than about my own grandfather Moritz, is documented for having spoken Ladino (Judaeo-Spanish).
+From this, I must assume that my grandfather too spoke Ladino, and thus assumed I could safely confirm the connection of the Abraham family to Spain dating back to the 15th Century.

 The reality however may be a bit more complicated.
-First, although the Jews from Rustchuk spoke Ladino, and by extension can be assumed to be Sephardic, the Jewish community of Rustchuk actually dates from the 18th century and parts of its population came from Austria, Germany and Russia.
-In the 20th century, there was an Ashkenazi Synagogue in Ruse in addition to the main Sepharad synagogue.
+First, although the Jews from Ruschuk spoke Ladino, the Jewish community of Ruschuk was mixed, with a portion coming from Austria, Germany and Russia.
+In the 20th century, there was an Ashkenazi Synagogue in Ruschuk in addition to the main Sepharad synagogue.
 The Sepharad population, being the largest of the town's Jewish community, their culture became the dominant one and was adopted by the community at large.
-Being from Rustchuk and speaking Ladino are then not enough to guarantee that one's family actually descended from Jews exiled from Spain.
+Being from Ruschuk and speaking Ladino are then not enough to guarantee that one's family actually descended from Jews exiled from Spain.

 Abraham or Abramov?